 |Commercial history (length of time in business)||Assessment of transactions volume, geographic footprint, FX risk||Check if all data is complete, accurate|

 |Merchant Industry (MIC)||Risk based pricing||Does KYC and Counterparty credit check both point to approval?|

 |Basic KYC checks (OFAC, PEP checks)||Commercial background of managers and corporations (how long in business, in industry)||Activation of customer, ready to accept and transact payments in cards|

 |In eCommerce: web crawler to detect negative traffic|

-While automation can be instrumental to achieving a more efficient, customer-focused onboarding experience, it is important to make sure the technology is suited to fast, accurate and reliable onboarding.
+While automation can be instrumental in achieving a more efficient, customer-focused onboarding experience, it is important to make sure the technology is suited to fast, accurate and reliable onboarding.
 There are three important capabilities to keep in mind when looking for automation to transform the merchant onboarding process:

 - Integration of internal systems, data services, databases, and disparate systems shouldn’t take weeks or months.
 Consider a platform that comes equipped with pre-integrated adapters to integrate quickly and make efficient use of internal and external data and related systems.

-- Use out of the box tools to help you rapidly operationalize risk models like Excel, R, SAS, Python and PMML.
+- Use out of the box tools to help you rapidly operationalize risk models like Excel, R, SAS, Python, and PMML.

 - Cloud-enabled onboarding.
 Both private and public clouds are safer than ever before.
-When you leverage cloud technology, you can start streamlining onboarding processes and adjust critical analysis for immediate improvement to efficiency and productivity.
+When you leverage cloud technology, you can start streamlining onboarding processes and adjust the critical analysis for immediate improvement to efficiency and productivity.